 Scholarly Commons Citation

 Treanor, William Michael, "The Armstrong Principle, the Narratives of Takings, and Compensation Statutes" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1041.
+1041.